 Reservations: 50% deposit due to reserve your program date, with balance due 1 week before the program.
 Let us know if you require an alternate payment agreement.

+Cancellation Policy: If making a cancellation more than 7 days prior to the program date, full refund is available.
+Cancellation within 7 days of the program date will forfeit your deposit or half of your program price.
 5 days prior to your event, we will need the expected number of participants.
 If the number of participants changes within 3 days of the program date, no refund will be available.
 We require a 50% deposit to reserve your program date, and the final payment is due 1 week prior to the program.
 Should you require some other payment plan, please let me know prior to the program date.